Wisconsin Healthcare Emergency Preparedness Program

 Check out the daily hospital data updates on our COVID-19 Dashboards.

 The Office of Preparedness and Emergency Health Care (OPEHC) staff have been integral in the Department of Health Services (DHS) COVID response operations through a number of ways, including providing daily hospital data updates for DHS COVID Dashboards.

 These daily updates allow DHS and the public to understand COVID patterns as well as the capacity of hospitals to meet COVID needs throughout the state.

-Wisconsin is divided into seven regional healthcare coalitions.
-For more information on the healthcare coalition in your region, see their coalition websites below or view the regional contact information map (PDF) :
+Wisconsin is divided into seven regional healthcare emergency readiness coalitions.
+For more information on the coalition in your region, see their coalition websites below or view the regional contact information, P-02587: (PDF)

 - Northeast Region